Publication Ethics

 Multiple Publications

-An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
+An author should not publish manuscripts describing essentially the same research in more than one journal or primary publication.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.

 Acknowledgement of Sources